 According to this principle, the values of astrophysical parameters (initial cosmological conditions) of the expanding Universe are such, that at certain stages of its development, nature necessarily engenders life and human beings.
 Even insignificant changes in the electron mass, the constants of strong interaction or the gravitational constant would lead to the impossibility of appearance of an earthly type of life.

 DIALECTICS AS A PHILOSOPHICAL THEORY OF DEVELOPMENT

 The term of "dialectics" was used for the first time by the ancient Greek thinker Socrates.
-He gave the name of "dialectics" to his method of finding the truth through dialogue by means of contraposition of opposite judgments and finding out contradictions in thinking.
+He gave the name of "dialectics" to his method of

 Dialectics